greencardamom/Reftalk/README.md

        qstat  (display the job number)
        qdel <job #>

-     To restart, find which line-number in all-pages it lasted processed (look in ~/log/all-pages-done)

-     In reftalk.awk, modify "startpoint" to that line number.
-Restart as in step #3.
+     To restart, see above.
+It will pick up where it left off.